beyondscreen/fivetwelve/README.md

 > NOTE: I have been using this library successfully in
 > [several][youtube-jsconfeu] [different][youtube-jsconfbp]
 > [talks][youtube-jsconfasia] I gave and I am doing my best to
 > provide a good documentation for it.
-However, expect for the unit-tests,
+However, except for the unit-tests,
 > I am not doing a lot of testing on different platforms or in different
 > usage scenarios.
 So, if you want to use this and something in this
 > documentation seems unclear or something doesn't work, please feel